SeifedinS/Amharic_Text_Preprocessing/README.md

-# Run the programm from a command line using python 2
+# Run the program from a command line using python 2